 The CEO is the highest-level C-suite role in a company, followed by the COO, then the CFO.
 In other words, COOs are usually second in command while CFOs are typically third in command.

-In terms of roles, CEOs focus on long-term strategy and, in some smaller businesses, the daily operations of a company.
-COOs oversee business operations, like sales, marketing, HR, and more.
-CFOs oversee a business’s finances, including budgeting, revenue, profitability, financial controls, and more.
 The CEO vs COO vs CFO each plays a unique role in a business; still, their positions should coalesce to support the success and long-term goals of a company.

 Below is a closer look at each role, along with its responsibilities, required background, and average annual salary.